Soft-hard factorization of heavy-quark transport in QCD matter at finite chemical potential: INTRODUCTION

 \section{INTRODUCTION}

 The quark-gluon plasma (QGP) is a deconfined state of strongly interacting matter that existed in the early universe and can be recreated in high-energy heavy-ion collisions~\cite{Gyulassy:2004zy, Shuryak:2004cy, STAR05, Frawley:2008kk,Bzdak:2019pkr}.
 Experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) provide compelling evidence for QGP formation and offer controlled environment to study its transport properties~\cite{Dong:2019byy, Tang:2020ame, Chen:2024aom, ALICE:2021rxa, ALICE:2022wpn}.
 The macroscopic state of the QGP is characterized by its temperature $T$, energy density, and conserved charges, the latter being parametrized by chemical potentials.
 In particular, the quark (or baryon) chemical potential $\mu$ governs the net quark density and is especially relevant at moderate collision energies, such in the RHIC Beam Energy Scan (BES), and at upcoming FAIR and NICA facilities~\cite{Chen:2024aom, CBM:2016kpk, MPD:2022qhn}.
+A paramount goal of these experimental programs is to map the QCD phase diagram and to search for its conjectured critical endpoint (CEP)~\cite{Stephanov:1998dy}.
+Since the quark chemical potential $\mu$ acts as the control parameter driving the system toward criticality~\cite{Fodor:2004nz}, understanding its quantitative impact on heavy-quark transport in the normal (noncritical) phase is indispensable.
+Our present calculation therefore provides a well-defined baseline for identifying and isolating the possible enhancement of transport coefficients and energy loss induced by critical fluctuations in future BES-II, FAIR, and NICA data.

 Heavy quarks (charm and bottom) are predominantly produced in initial hard scatterings and subsequently propagate through the evolving medium.
 Owing to their masses $m_Q\gg T$, they serve as calibrated probes: their collisional energy loss and momentum diffusion encode information about microscopic scattering processes and medium screening~\cite{RalfSummary16, Chen:2021akx, He:2022ywp}.
 While extensive theoretical work has been devoted to heavy-quark transport at vanishing chemical potential, most existing formulations assume $\mu=0$ and thus omit baryon-density effects~\cite{PhysRevC.71.064904, Alberico:2011zy, PhysRevLett.110.112301, PhysRevC.93.034906, PhysRevC.92.024907, Cao:2018ews, CUJET3Arxiv18, CUJET3CPC18, PhysRevC.98.064901, CTGUHybrid1, Li:2019wri}.
-A systematic extension to finite $\mu$ is essential for a realistic description of heavy-flavor dynamics in baryon-rich enviroments.
+A systematic extension to finite $\mu$ is essential for a realistic description of heavy-flavor dynamics in baryon-rich environments.

 Theoretical studies of collisional energy loss date back to Bjorken’s seminal estimate~\cite{bjorken1982energy}, which highlighted the role of multiple elastic scatterings.
 Subsequent developments addressed the infrared sensitivity of the perturbative treatment.
 Thoma and Gyulassy introduced resummation techniques for soft contributions~\cite{Thoma:1990fm}, while Braaten and Thoma established the soft-hard separation with resummed propagators to remove cutoff dependence~\cite{braaten1991energy}.
 Later works have refined transport calculations using both perturbative and nonperturbative methods, with some attempts to incorporate finite chemical potential~\cite{Vija:1994is, Berrehrah:2014tva, Jamal:2020emj, Madni:2022bea}.
 Nevertheless, most analytical frameworks and phenomenological models still adopt the simplifying assumption $\mu=0$.